DragonOfShuu/DucklingScript/README.md

 ### Dollar Sign Operator

-All simple commands that don't already evaluate their arguments can use the dollar sign operator.
-This turns the argument into an expression that can be evaluated.
+All simple commands that don't already [evaluate](#expression-evaluation) their arguments can use the dollar sign operator.
+This turns the argument into an expression that will evaluated.

-This allows you to write mathematical expressions, or use variables.
+This allows you to write mathematical expressions, or use variables; you can read more of that [here](#expression-evaluation).

 | ⚠️ | When using the dollar sign operator, all strings are required to be incased in quotations like this: `"Hello World"`
 |-|-|